WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ---

 ## Compatibility
-This should work for all iOS and iPadOS on the latest versions
+This should work for all iOS and iPadOS devices on the latest versions

 Beta versions will work but *may* become revoked around the 1-2 week mark.
 It is better to be on a release version!